How to Lower your Website’s Bounce Rate

 Those are the areas the majority of people are going to read.
 The long paragraphs of text that go into those crucial details you’ve spent hours trying to word perfectly are likely going to get brushed over.

-Personally, I read headers, bolded text, scan bullet points, and the first and last sentence of most paragraphs.
+Personally, I read headers, bolded text, scan bullet points, and the first and last sentences of most paragraphs.
 If a point grabs my attention, I’ll slow down and take in more from that paragraph and if it doesn’t speak to me, I keep moving.

 STEP 4 – ADJUST